 Port-based network modelling of large multi-physics systems leads naturally to their formulation as port-Hamiltonian differential-algebraic systems.
 The port-Hamiltonian structure is closely related to the properties of the system, e.g. passivity.
 Furthermore, the state space dimension of such systems can easily become very large, as they arise from electrical circuits, multi-body systems or semi-discretization of partial differential equations.
 Thus, there is an immediate need for structure-preserving model order reduction methods.
 While reducing the order of differential-algebraic equations, keeping the algebraic constraints unchanged is important.
 Otherwise, properties like stability can be lost.
-Thus, our aim is to decouple the underlying ordinary differential equation and the algebraic constraints in a structurepreserving manner and to adapt model reduction methods for ordinary port-Hamiltonian systems to port-Hamiltonian differential-algebraic systems, such that the structure and the algebraic constraints are preserved.
+Thus, our aim is to decouple the underlying ordinary differential equation and the algebraic constraints in a structure preserving manner and to adapt model reduction methods for ordinary port-Hamiltonian systems to port-Hamiltonian differential-algebraic constraints are preserved.